Vagg(s)

 2a) Tom Vincent b.
 1836 Berrow, labourer, bur.
 19 Jan 1878 (Mar Q 5c/437 Wells) Butleigh 51-36, 61-62, 71-79

 In 1861 the couple lived at Bakers Grave but by 1871 had moved to Quarry Lane No. 5.
 Tom died in 1878 aged 42.
-A Mary Ann E. Vincent died in 1879 (Mar Q 5c/453 Wells) aged 38 though I am almost certain that the widow of Tom is the Mary Ann Vincent who married Clifford Craft in 1879 (Dec Q 5c/823 Wells).#
+Mary Ann Vincent married Clifford Craft on 13 Nov 1879 (Dec Q 5c/823 Wells) Butleigh.# She gave her father's name lastly as William Lye [only her brother bore that forename!].
+Mary Ann seems to have died in Cardiff and her second husband re-married there in 1898.

 2b) John Vincent b.
 1839 Berrow, farm labourer, bur.
 30 Dec 1900 (Mar Q 5c/411 Wells) Butleigh 51-36, 61-52, 71-75, 81-94